eduriol/meteor-blogging-app/README.md

 # Posteor
-Posteor is a JavaScript blogging platform written with [Meteor](https://www.meteor.com/) & [React](https://facebook.github.io/react/) for fun and learning.
+Posteor is a minimalist and lightweight JavaScript blogging platform written with [Meteor](https://www.meteor.com/) & [React](https://facebook.github.io/react/) for fun and learning.

 ## Installation
 In order to install and run the platform, just follow the next steps: